 Not to be confused with Rocombole Garlic (Allium sativum v. ophioscorodon).

 An interesting addition for the perennial garden.
-Produces edible bulbs (underground) and clusters of bulbils (above ground on looping stems) which can both be used as a mild garlic substitute.
+Produces edible bulbs (underground), stems and clusters of bulbils (above ground on looping stems) which can both be used as a mild garlic substitute.
 Young leaves can also be cut and used as chives.
+Stems can be cut at ground level and will regrow.
+Use as mild garlicky leeks.

 Sow bulbils undercover in autumn into pots of seed compost and bring on over winter.
 Plant out in Spring.
-Can be direct sown in Spring for a slightly later crop.
-Several bulbils can be planted in same pot for clumps of plants quicker.
+Direct sow in spring for a slightly later crop.
+Several bulbils can be planted in same pot to achieve clumps of plants quicker.

 Once plants have flowered and produced bulbils, foliage will die back and a bulb will form below ground that if left in situ will produce the leeks next year – so it is worth leaving at least a few unharvested if you wish to use as a perennial plant.